twhl-community/halflife-unified-sdk/README.md

 A mod installation is also provided to allow players to play these games with all bug fixes applied.
 It includes files that are required when making a mod based on this SDK.

+The Unified SDK works on the `steam_legacy` and anniversary versions of the game but requires the game to be switched to the `steam_legacy` version during installation.
+See the installation guide for more information.

 > <span style="background-color:orange; color: black">Warning
 > </br>
 > Due to how some SDK features are implemented demos will not work properly.
 Use an external program like OBS to record the game.</span>